 Westchester County Executive George Latimer Announces FREE COVID-19 Vaccines for Youngest ChildrenHealth Department Offers Vaccines by Appointment for Children Six Months to Five Years

 Westchester County to Host COVID Commemoration CeremonyCeremony Marks Two Years since the first COVID-19 case was identified in Westchester County Read on...

 Everyone 5 years or older who reside, work, or study in New York State are eligible for the vaccine.
 Note that only the Pfizer vaccine is currently approved for administration in individuals under 18 years of age.

 Everyone ages 18 years and older who is fully vaccinated is eligible to receive a booster shot.

-Use vaccinefinder.org to search by zip code for other places to get the vaccine, including pharmacies and grocery stores.
-Once you have identified an option, you need to contact the site directly by phone or online to schedule an appointment.
+Use vaccinefinder.org to search by zip code for places to get the vaccine and booster shots, including pharmacies and grocery stores.

 United Way of Westchester and Putnam is offering free Lyft rides (up to $25 each direction) to vaccine appointments for individuals who are not receiving Medicaid assistance.
 After you schedule your vaccine appointment, apply for your free ride to and from the vaccine clinics online at uwwp.org/vaccine-rides.
 After completing the registration form, you will be emailed a unique code that will discount rides up to $25 in each direction.
 You must have access to a smartphone in order to schedule the Lyft ride.
 Lyft is available in English, Spanish, French, and Portuguese.
 For more information on this program, see the flyer in English or Spanish.